-You may have just learned that your baby has a hearing loss.
-Perhaps you have been told he or she is deaf.
+You may have just learned that your baby has a diagnosis of deafness.
 Your baby, so very young and precious, may be your first child, and their deafness very possibly came as a great shock.

 Thinking about your child’s future

 We hope you have been told how a combination of good technology and effective educational support can enable your child to reach their own individual potential.
-In this Baby programme we will help you learn about this, but if you have any questions at this point you’d like us to answer, please contact us or tell us in the feedback form at the end of this lesson and we’ll be happy to chat.
+In this Baby programme we will help you learn about this, but if you have any questions at this point you’d like us to answer, please contact us and we’ll be happy to chat.

-Whilst you may find yourself questioning many of your expectations for your baby, finding out about their hearing loss early on gives you time to seek information, learn how to help your child and – later – to celebrate and nurture your baby’s achievements.
+Whilst you may find yourself questioning many of your expectations for your baby, finding out about their deafness early on gives you time to seek information, learn how to help your child and – later – to celebrate and nurture your baby’s achievements.

 Becoming a parent